 2. Calculate test frequencies for all sub-blocks in the sub-block combination:

-If the maxFsBW is smaller than the full bandwidth of the NR band then calculate test frequencies for both Low and High range else only for the Low range.
+If the maxFsBW is smaller than the full bandwidth of the NR band then calculate test frequencies for both Low and High range.
+Else, only for the Low range.